arnoappenzeller/arnoappenzeller.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Get to know better
+subtitle: Get to know me better
 ---

 I'll add some more soon ;-)